-Online Data Reduction: As many applications require to transmit trajectory data in a timely fashion, a series of online trajectory compression techniques have been proposed to determine whether a newly acquired spatial point should be retained in a trajectory.
+Online Data Reduction.
+As many applications require one to transmit trajectory data in a timely fashion, a series of online trajectory compression techniques have been proposed to determine whether a newly acquired spatial point should be retained in a trajectory.
 There are two major categories of online compression methods.
-One is the window-based algorithms, such as the Sliding Window algorithm [46] and Open Window algorithm [67].
-The other is based on speed and direction of a moving object.
+One is the window-based algorithms, such as the Sliding Window algorithm [Keogh et al. 2001] and Open Window algorithm [Maratnia and de By 2004].
+The other is based on the speed and direction of a moving object.

 The idea of the Sliding Window algorithm is to fit the spatial points in a growing sliding window with a valid line segment and continue to grow the sliding window until the approximation error exceeds some error bound.
-As illustrated in Fig 5 B), p_5 will be first reserved as the error for p_3 exceeds the threshold.
+As illustrated in Figure 5(b), p_5 will be first reserved as the error for p_3 exceeds the threshold.
 Then, the algorithm starts from p_5 and reserve p_8 .
 Other points are negligible.
-Different from the Sliding Window algorithm, the Open Window algorithm [67] applies the heuristic of the Douglas-Peucker algorithm to choose the point with the maximum error in the window (e.g. p_3 in Figure 5 B) to approximate the trajectory segment.
+Different from the Sliding Window algorithm, the Open Window algorithm [Maratnia and de By 2004] applies the heuristic of the Douglas-Peucker algorithm to choose the point with the maximum error in the window (e.g., p_3 in Figure 5(b)) to approximate the trajectory segment.
 This point is then used as a new anchor point to approximate its successors.

 Another category of algorithms consider speed and directions as key factors when doing online trajectory compression.
-For instance, Potamias et al. [84] use a safe area, derived from the last two locations and a given threshold, to determine whether a newly acquired point contains important information.
+For instance, Potamias et al. [2006] use a safe area, derived from the last two locations and a given threshold, to determine whether a newly acquired point contains important information.
 If the new data point is located within the safe area, then this location point is considered as redundant and thus can be discarded; otherwise, it is included in the approximated trajectory.

-Compression with Semantic Meaning: A series of research [87][17] aims to keep the semantic meanings of a trajectory, when compressing the trajectory.
-For instance, in a location-based social network [140], some special points where a user stayed, took photos, or changed direction greatly, would be more significant than other points in presenting semantic meanings of a trajectory.
-Chen et al. [17] proposed a trajectory simplification algorithm (TS), which considers both the shape skeleton and the aforementioned special points.
-TS first divides a trajectory into walking and non-walking segments using a trajectory segmentation algorithm [147] (see Section 3.4).
+Compression with Semantic Meaning.
+A series of research [Richter et al. 2012; Chen et al. 2009] aims to keep the semantic meanings of a trajectory, when compressing the trajectory.
+For instance, in a location-based social network [Zheng 2011], some special points where a user stayed, took photos, or changed direction greatly, would be more significant than other points in presenting semantic meanings of a trajectory.
+Chen et al. [2009] proposed a Trajectory Simplification (TS) algorithm, which considers both the shape skeleton and the aforementioned special points.
+TS first divides a trajectory into walking and nonwalking segments using a trajectory segmentation algorithm [Zheng et al. 2008a] (see Section 3.4).
 A point is weighted by its heading change degree and the distance to its neighbors.

-Another branch of research [45][90] considers trajectory compression with the constraints of transportation networks.
+Another branch of research [Kellaris et al. 2009; Song et al. 2014] considers trajectory compression with the constraints of transportation networks.
 For example, we can reduce the redundant points on the same road segment.
 We can even discard all the newly acquired points after an anchor point, as long as the moving object is traveling on the shortest path from the anchor point to its current location.
 This branch of work usually needs the support of map-matching algorithms (refer to Section 3.5).
-In 2014, PRESS [90] was proposed to separate the spatial representation of a trajectory from its temporal representation.
-PRESS consists of a hybrid spatial compression algorithm and an error bounded temporal compression algorithm, compressing the spatial and temporal information of trajectories respectively.
-The spatial compression combines frequent sequential pattern mining techniques with Huffman Coding to reduce the size of a trajectory; i.e. a frequently traveled path can be represented by a shorter code, therefore saving storages.
+In 2014, PRESS [Song et al. 2014] was proposed to separate the spatial representation of a trajectory from its temporal representation.
+PRESS consists of a hybrid spatial compression algorithm and an error bounded temporal compression algorithm, compressing the spatial and temporal information of trajectories, respectively.
+The spatial compression combines frequent sequential pattern mining techniques with Huffman Coding to reduce the size of a trajectory; that is, a frequently traveled path can be represented by a shorter code, therefore saving storage.

-3.4 Trajectory Segmentation
+3.4.
+Trajectory Segmentation